Editor's Note: We've since published a 2015 version. Check it out here!

 Again, it may seem so obvious to anyone reading this that a successful link building campaign is the result of careful planning and consideration, but it would actually appear that many link building campaigns are conducted without this crucial element in place.
 I’ve been guilty of this myself in the past.

 Link building can be very time consuming and expensive.
-Per website a yearly link building budget of over >$ 50,000.00 is not uncommon.
+Per website a yearly link building budget of over > 50,000.00 dollars is not uncommon.
 So how do you get the most link value from all that money?
 The answer is: Combining the budgets from multiple websites!

 In 2014 I got many of my clients to collaborate with each other as long as they weren’t in direct competition.
 Even a joint effort in totally different industries resulted in a multitude of quality links compared to their earlier experiences with separate budgets.
 So what is the benefit of a joint link building effort